-I’m so in love with this DIY Shabby Distressed Paint Finish.
-Here’s how to get that perfect Vintage Paint Look!
+I love this BEAUTIFUL DIY Shabby Distressed Paint Finish.
+Here’s the EASY steps & video to get that perfect Rustic, Vintage Paint Look.

-Painting the hardware is another way to add to that vintage, shabby look.
-You can always paint your hardware with layers of paint too or go for a metal look.
-I used 3 pulls I saved from that 70’s style dresser I cut in half to make my powder room vanity and cute toy storage.
+Painting the hardware is another way to add to that new painted furniture look.
+You can always paint your hardware with layers of chalk paint too or go for a metal look paint finish.

 - Fine Grit Sanding Sponge

 - 150 Grit Sandpaper and Tack Cloth to remove dust